aykim/twitterdatabase/README.md

  - `/data/timeline/extract`   <--- Where all the archive twitter data .tar.gz files have been extracted to.  **_Please manually extract all .tar.gz files into 1 directory_** (since the code goes through all subdirectories in the specified path, folder hierarchy does not matter)

 ##### 1) Run "clean_database.py" -->  `python clean_database.py`
 This will completely remove all tables from the database.
-This is required so that consecutive runs do not make data overlap in the tables.  **Failure to do this will make data overlap**.
+This is required so that consecutive runs do not make data overlap in the tables.  **Note: Failure to do this will make data overlap**.

 To test that this ran correctly:
    - Go onto psql commandline and type `\d+`